TUDelft-MUDE/2024-files/content/Week_1_7/PA/README.md

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/): Week 1.7.
 Due: before Friday, October 18th, 2024.*

+_You can access this assignment with the following link: [classroom.github.com/a/qxSduh0i](https://classroom.github.com/a/qxSduh0i)._

 This PA consists of 2 parts:

-1. [Programming for Week 1.7](https://mude.citg.tudelft.nl/2024/book/programming/week_1_7.html) (Online Textbook): read this chapter, which covers errors and error handling in Python.
+1. [Programming for Week 1.7](https://mude.citg.tudelft.nl/2024/book/programming/week_1_7.html) (Online Textbook): read this chapter, which covers object oriented programming (OOP) in Python.
-2. `PA_1_6_Classy_Distributions.ipynb`: a notebook OOP and probability distribution exercises.
+2. `PA_1_7_Classy_Distributions.ipynb`: a notebook OOP and probability distribution exercises.

 If you are unfamiliar with the probability concepts, you should also read the [theory chapter for this week](https://mude.citg.tudelft.nl/2024/book/probability/Reminder_intro.html#).